 - Discolouration that worsens over time

-Expert insight: Clem
+Expert Insights From Clem Sturgess

-And yes, for those wondering, “Can yellow tongue flooring get wet?” – while it’s designed to resist moisture to some degree, prolonged exposure to water will eventually cause problems, especially if it’s not sealed correctly.
+And yes, for those wondering, “Can yellow tongue flooring get wet?”.
+While it’s designed to resist moisture to some degree, prolonged exposure to water will eventually cause problems, especially if it’s not sealed correctly.

 Impact of Damage Severity Assessment